Commands

 >> copies value at depth depth to copy (0 is top) none

--> moves value at depth to the top depth to pull none
+-> moves value at depth to the top depth to pull (0 is top) none

-<- moves top value to depth (inverse of ->) depth to push none
+<- moves top value to depth (inverse of ->) (0 is top) depth to push none

 del deletes value at depth depth to delete (0 is top) none